Find a infant care provider in British Columbia

 2 years experience

-I am Natalia I am 29 years old, I am a responsible and caring person.
+I am Natalia I am a responsible and caring person.
 I like children to accompany them in their daily areas.
 I am a professional in my country and I have taken care of children for two years some cousins and two children of a close person.
 I have kindness and mastery of emotion in the early age.

 Special Needs